 - Symmetric excursion

 What was that again…?

-Vocal fremitus: Place your hands laterally on the thorax of the patient and ask him/her to say the number “99” (loud and resounding).
-Palpable vibrations during infiltration of the lung (pneumonia, bronchiectasis, pulmonary congestion) are pathologically intensified.
-A weakened fremitus can be felt in cases of air or liquid in the pleural space (pneumothorax, pleural effusion).
+Vocal fremitus: Place your hands laterally on the patient’s thorax and ask the patient to say the number “99” (loud and resounding).
+Palpable vibrations during the infiltration of the lung (pneumonia, bronchiectasis, and pulmonary congestion) are pathologically intensified.
+A weakened fremitus can be felt in cases where air or liquids are trapped in the pleural cavity (pneumothorax, pleural effusion).

 |Sonor||normal, bronchitis, central pneumonia, pulmonary edema|

-- Weakened/missing respiratory sounds: emphysema, status asthmaticus, pneumothorax, effusion, pleural fibrosis, tumor
+- Weakened/missing respiratory sounds: emphysema, status asthmaticus, pneumothorax, effusion, pleural fibrosis, and tumor

-- Bronchial breath sounds: children, consolidation (in case of pneumonia, hemorrhages, edema)
+- Bronchial breath sounds: consolidation (in cases of pneumonia, hemorrhages, and edema)

 - Pleural rub (pleuritis)

 - Continuous wheezing and humming